 We educate the public about the pivotal role of Spain in the American Revolution.
 Toward this end, we focus on the heroic feats of Count Bernardo de Gálvez

-Connect With Us
+Connect With US

 The Granaderos y Dámas de Gálvez is also a social organization which, in addition to our travel, meets regularly to hear developments on academic research on the Revolution and to enjoy tapas, delicious meals, and strong camaraderie.
-We have been invited to special audiences with the King and Queen of Spain, and we continue to foster a strong friendship between Spain and the United States.
+We have been invited to special audiences with the King and Queen of Spain and continue to foster a strong friendship between Spain and the United States.
 For more information contact us at: email@example.com

-We invite you to join!
+We invite you to join us!